immunomind/immundata/README.md

 8. **Q: Why does `immundata` have its own column names for receptors and repertoires?
 Could you just use the AIRR format - repertoire_id etc.?**

    A: The power of `immundata` lies in the fast re-aggregation of the data, that allows to work with whatever you define as a repertoire on the fly via `ImmunData$build_repertoires(schema = ...)`

+9. **Q: What do I do with following error: "Error in `compute_parquet()` at [...]: ! {"exception_type":"IO","exception_message":"Failed to write [...]: Failed to read file [...]: schema mismatch in glob: column [...] was read from the original file [...], but could not be found in file [...]
+If you are trying to read files with different schemas, try setting union_by_name=True"}?***

+   A: It means that your repertoire files have different schemas, i.e., different column names.
+You have two options.

+   **Option 1:** Check the data and fix the schema.
+Explore the reason why the data have different schemas.
+Remove wrong files.
+Change column names.
+And try again.

+   **Option 2:** If you know what you are doing, pass argument `enforce_schema = FALSE` to `load_repertoires`.
+The resultant table will have NAs in the place of missing values.
+But don't use it without considering the first option.
+Broken schema usually means that there are some issues in the how the data were processed.